tcauth/prometheus_utils/README.md

 By default the results are written under `<working-dir>/<bucket>/<tenant>/<block>/<metric-name>/<output-filename>.<ext>`.
 Use `-ouput-filename` to set the file name explicitly.
 If not provided a random 4 digit number is used.

 Use `-chunk-file-workers` to control how many chunk files are processed in parallel.
 The existing `-chunk-workers` flag controls parallelism within each file.

+Use `--output-labels` to add specific labels as columns in the CSV output.
+When `--labels-json` is set, an additional `labels` column containing all labels encoded as JSON is included (CSV only).